knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

 ### Evolution of LLMs

+**The following evolution of LLMs implies that many diffferent prompt engineering skills and techniques are needed to interact with them.**

-The evolution of LLMs can be roughly mapped as follows:
+The timeline can be roughly mapped as follows:

 - Language Modeling (Basic Next Token Prediction)
 - Completion/Generation